Local storm chasers find monster storms in the Plains

 Lou Ruh explained to 69 News how that helps the Nation Weather Service: "It verifies their forecast and gives them an opportunity to update their warnings with on-the-ground information."

-Lou's a Montgomery County meteorologist also storm chasing the Plains.
-There's even a few meteorologists from our local National Weather Service office in Mount Holly, New Jersey, chasing out in the Plains.
+Lou's a Montgomery County meteorologist also storm chasing in the Plains.
+There are even a few meteorologists from our local National Weather Service office in Mount Holly, New Jersey, chasing out in the Plains.

 Back home, Lou works with the Mount Holly Nation Weather Service office.
 He's the regional coordinator for the Skywarn Program.